Van Conversion Guide: Modules, Companies & Complete Instructions

 Layout 1 – Longitudinal bed + kitchen + seating area: Bed 200×140 cm at the rear, kitchen on the right, seating area on the left.
 Ideal for 2 people in vehicles 600+ cm long (e.g. Fiat Ducato L3H2).

-Layout 3 – Drop-down bed: The bed hangs from the ceiling during the day (€800–1,400) and is lowered at night.
-This maximizes living space during the day and is ideal for lengths of 700 cm and above.
+Layout 3 – Drop-down bed: Bed hangs from the ceiling during the day (€800–1,400), lowered at night.
+Maximum living space during the day, ideal for vehicles 700+ cm in length.

-Specialized Needs: Remote work camper (height-adjustable table, Starlink, 300W solar).
+Remote work camper (height-adjustable table, Starlink, 300W solar).
 Winter-ready (30 mm Armaflex + sheep's wool insulation, diesel heater, frost-proof pipes).
 Sporty (rear garage, outdoor shower, 200L water tank).
 Luxury for couples (queen bed, separate shower, induction cooktop, espresso machine).

 Campervan conversion kit for Fiat Ducato, Mercedes Sprinter and VW T6